Ogle-lab/TreeRingRF/README.md

 # Project: Climate factors governing extreme tree growth

-#### Data, code, and documentation in this repository accompanies the manucript: "Identifying the climate conditions associated with extreme growth states in trees across the western United States" by Kiona Ogle, Jarrett J Barber, Brandon Strange, Rohan Boone, Alicia Formanack, and Drew Peltier.
+#### Data, code, and documentation in this repository accompanies the manucript: "Identifying the climate conditions associated with extreme growth states in trees across the western United States" by Kiona Ogle, Jarrett J Barber, Brandon Strange, Rohan Boone, Alicia Formanack, and Drew Peltier for *Global Change Biology*.

 #### Managed by the Ecological Synthesis Lab at Northern Arizona University.